5 Encouraging Tithe and Offering Messages

 Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.” —Matthew 6:19–21

-Having a healthy retirement plan and college savings for your children is one thing.
+Having a healthy retirement plan and college savings for your children is a good thing.
 But we must be wary of investing our resources and our attention in things that won’t last.

 This passage is calling us to use what we have to invest in God’s Kingdom, where moth and rust cannot destroy anything.
 And where thieves can’t break in and steal.

-As we prepare to give, we encourage you to reflect on this scripture and what it means to commit your heart and your finances to the Kingdom.
+As we prepare to give, we encourage you to reflect on this Bible verse and what it means to commit your heart and your finances to the Kingdom.

 4. GIVING: THE ANTIDOTE TO HOARDING